mvolkmann/blog/src/python/matplotlib.md

 To install this package, enter `pip install matplotlib`.

-The most commonly used submodule in matplotlib is `pylot`.
+The most commonly used submodule in matplotlib is `pyplot`.
 To import this, use one of the following:

 ```python